 The nearest airports are in Pisa and Florence.
 But if you live overseas, you will most likely land in Rome or Milan.
 You can take the train to Florence (from Milan) or the bus (from Rome).

 Furthermore, because it lies in the middle of Tuscany, reaching Siena from other regions is effortless by car, train, or bus.
-The closest town to Siena is Florence, only 80km away, or you can also arrive from Pisa, which is 130 kilometers away.
+The closest town to Siena is Florence, only 80km away.
+You can also arrive from Pisa, which is 130 kilometers away.
 Even though the train station is situated outside the city (2km distance), you can easily take a bus from the train station to the city center of Siena.

 There are trains departing regularly to and from Florence.
-You can check the official website of Trenitalia.
+You can check Trenitalia’s official website.
 In other cities like Rome or Milan, you must switch trains in Florence.
 However, there is a daily bus connection between Rome and Siena too.
 So, it would be best if you considered this option too.

 If you arrive by car, it is essential to know that the city center is closed to vehicle traffic, so inside the city, plan to walk or use public transportation.